CQCL/hugr/specification/hugr.md

     Conditional or TailLoop node.
 All incoming and outgoing edges are value edges.

-  - **declare node**: child of a module node, indicates that an external function exists but without giving a definition.
-May be the source of constE-edges to call nodes and others.
+  - **declare node**: child of a module, indicates that an external function exists but without giving a definition.
+May be the source of Static-edges to call nodes and others.

   - **def node**: child of a module node, defines a function (by being parent to the function’s body).
-May be the source of constE-edges to call nodes and others.
+May be the source of Static-edges to call nodes and others.

   - **DFG node**: A node representing a data-flow graph.
 Its children are all data-dependency nodes.

-  - **edge kind**: There are five kinds of edge: value edge, order edge, control-flow edge, constE edge, and hierarchy edge.
+  - **edge kind**: There are five kinds of edge: value edge, order edge, control-flow edge, Static edge, and hierarchy edge.

-  - **edge type:** Typing information attached to a value edge or constE edge (representing the data type of value that the edge carries).
+  - **edge type:** Typing information attached to a value edge or Static edge (representing the data type of value that the edge carries).

   - **entry node**: The distinguished node of a CFG representing the